-Laptops are banned from use during class sessions for some of my courses.
+Laptops and other electronic communication devices are discouraged from use during class sessions for some of my courses.

 For the reasons see:

 - Hembrooke, H. and Gay, G., 2003.
 The laptop and the lecture: The effects of multitasking in learning environments.
 Journal of computing in higher education, 15(1), pp.46-64.

 - Yamamoto, K., 2007.
 Banning laptops in the classroom: Is it worth the hassles?.
 Journal of Legal Education, 57(4), pp.477-520.

 - Fried, C.B., 2008.
 In-class laptop use and its effects on student learning.
 Computers & Education, 50(3), pp.906-914.

 - Wurst, C., Smarkola, C. and Gaffney, M.A., 2008.
 Ubiquitous laptop usage in higher education: Effects on student achievement, student satisfaction, and constructivist measures in honors and traditional classrooms.
 Computers & Education, 51(4), pp.1766-1783.

 - Ophir, E., Nass, C. and Wagner, A.D., 2009.
 Cognitive control in media multitaskers.
 Proceedings of the National Academy of Sciences, 106(37), pp.15583-15587.